didiersmith/steve/chapters/the-particle-computer.md

 "There are 245,281 people named Stacy currently alive in StevieNix!
 I am happy to help you locate any specific one, but I'm afraid I will require your assistance in narrowing down the list."

-"She is caucasian.
+"She is Caucasian.
 Between the age of 22 and 30."
 Russell looked at Vincent who shrugged in agreement.
 Russell suspected that he, too, couldn't remember any other details about her appearance that he'd feel comfortable typing into the chatbot.

 "Thank you!
 That narrows the search down to 17,276.
 Do you have any other selection criteria?"